GenXos/IOS-course-my-little-monster/README.md

-# IOS-course-my-little-monster
+# my-little-monster
-A project that is a throwback to the Gigapet era.
+A throwback to the Gigapet era.